Pallottine Renewal Center is pleased to present another Mind, Body & Spirit program!

 As a high school art teacher, Carol’s skills expanded further in a wider variety of media.
 Each day she taught a combination of clay, leather, technical drawing, sketching, photography, macrame, design, painting and more.
 Is it any surprise to learn that her most complex art involves the adventuresome results of mixed media?

-Carol’s engagement prompted her to practice the cursive lettering hand she had learned at Washington University so she could design their wedding invitations.
-She began her business as a professional calligrapher with projects needing hand lettering, painting, and design, challenged to write on exotic surfaces such as papyrus, birch bark, animal skins and basketballs.
+Carol’s engagement prompted her to practice italic lettering, a style she learned at Washington University so she could design their wedding invitations.
+She began her business as a professional calligrapher with projects needing hand lettering, painting and design.
+She was challenged to write on exotic surfaces such as papyrus, birch bark, animal skins and basketballs.
 In the past decade, she has explored fiber arts- modern embroidery, needle felting, weaving, macrame, and sewing home decor items.

 History: The Saint John’s Bible is a work of art and work of theology.
-A team of Benedictine monks and scholars from Minnesota under the guidance of the artist Donald Jackson from Wales brought together the ancient techniques of calligraphy and illumination with an ecumenical approach to the Bible rooted in Benedictine spirituality.
+A team of Benedictine monks and scholars from Minnesota under the guidance of the Queen’s calligrapher, artist Donald Jackson from Wales, merged the ancient techniques of calligraphy and illumination with an ecumenical approach to the Bible rooted in Benedictine spirituality.

 Syllabus Outline: